Table Of Contents

 - Why I Don’t Try To Scale My Role As A Chinese Metaphysics Consultant

-I have a lot more time to blog these days because you guessed it – COVID-19.
-Not that I find it a chore because I really do enjoy penning down my thoughts and the emails I receive from people saying they enjoy what I write really mean a lot to me.
+I have a lot more time to blog because, you guessed it – COVID-19.
+Not that I find it a chore because I really do enjoy penning down my thoughts, and the emails I receive from people saying they enjoy what I write really mean a lot to me.
 This is going to be a very long post and one of my better-written ones.
 I hope you find some time to finish reading it and in the process, learn a thing or two that’ll help you in future.

 - The Difference Between A Bad BaZi Chart And A Good One

 - What Does Transcending Your BaZi & Zi Wei Dou Shu Chart Mean?

 - On Love, Marriage & Spouses Who Bring ‘Good Luck’ – A BaZi & Zi Wei Dou Shu Perspective